 Hernán Santa Cruz of Chile (a member of the drafting sub-Committee), speaking on the General Assembly meeting in Paris on 10 December 1948, during the adoption of the Declaration of Human Rights.

 There have been many times when we have wondered if our decision to put human rights at the center of Montville Coffee's decision-making framework would make any difference at all.
-What we have learned is that taking an action in solidarity with another human being especially in difficult times creates a ripple effect.
+What we have learnt is that taking an action in solidarity with another human being especially in difficult times creates a ripple effect.
 When we started our business nearly 20 years ago, Fairtrade Organic Coffee was not yet available in Australia.
 Certainly, B-Corporations, a global community of businesses competing to be the best IN the world had not yet become a force for good.